Image Optimization for a Faster Framer Website

 Need expert help executing these best practices?
 Our Framer agency builds visually stunning, lightning-fast websites-without the need for a dedicated dev team.

-4. Optimising Other Media Assets in Framer
+4. Optimizing Other Media Assets in Framer

 Beyond images, other assets such as icons, GIFs, and small videos play a role in your website’s overall performance.
-Properly optimising these assets ensures that they enhance, rather than slow down, the user experience.
+Properly optimizing these assets ensures that they enhance, rather than slow down, the user experience.

 4.1 SVG & Icon Management